Industrial infrastructure

 Ultramega.S1.Runtime.{rid}

-Pre-built, self-contained executables for Gateway, ModuleHost, and McpServer.
-Content packages that land binaries directly in your output directory.
+Pre-built platform binaries.
+Content packages land binaries directly in your output directory.
 No separate install step.
-No build-time compilation of S1 internals.

 Integration

 Maximum performance with direct SDK integration.
-Zero-copy message passing and native memory management.
+Low-latency message passing and native lifecycle integration.
 Modules declare capabilities and register through the hosting API with full lifecycle management.

 • Direct SDK integration via IModule